CoolBitX-Technology/sygna-bridge-util/README.md

 const valid = sygnaBridgeUtil.crypto.verifyObject(obj, originator_pubKey);

-// or you can use the method that's built for `transfer` request: let signed_obj = sygnaBridgeUtil.crypto.signTransferData(private_info, transaction, data_dt, originator_privKey)
+// or you can use the method that's built for `transfer` request: let signed_obj = sygnaBridgeUtil.crypto.signPermissionRequest(private_info, transaction, data_dt, originator_privKey)

 valid = sygnaBridgeUtil.crypto.verifyObject(signed_obj, originator_pubKey);

 ```

-We provide different methods like `signTransferData`, `signCallback()` to sign different objects(or parameters) we specified in our [api doc](https://coolbitx.gitlab.io/sygna/bridge/api/#custom-objects).
+We provide different methods like `signPermissionRequest`, `signCallback()` to sign different objects(or parameters) we specified in our [api doc](https://coolbitx.gitlab.io/sygna/bridge/api/#custom-objects).
 You can also find more examples in the following section.

 ## API